jbeuckm/titanium-singly-module/documentation/index.md

-# singly Module
+# Singly Module

 ## Description

 TODO: Enter your module description here

-## Accessing the singly Module
+## Accessing the Singly Module

 To access this module from JavaScript, you would do the following:

-	var singly = require("singly");
+	var Singly = require("com.beuckman.singly");

-The singly variable is a reference to the Module object.
+The Singly variable is a reference to the Module object.

 ## Reference